Lesson Three

 Customizing Your Mac

-There are a lot of adjustments you can make to the way your computer works.
-Sometimes this is wonderful.
+There are a lot of adjustments you can make to the way your Mac works.
+Sometimes it is wonderful to be able to make the computer do something you want, or not do something you hate..

-If you overdo customization, it can eat up a lot of time and become a maintenance nightmare..
+If you overdo customization, it can eat up a lot of your time and become a maintenance nightmare.

-This lesson is oriented toward OSX 10.6, Snow Leopard and OSX 10.7 Lion .
+This lesson is oriented toward OSX 13.0, Ventura.

 Web Browsers